clock-322/CRUD-Application-with-Express-and-MongoDB/README.md

 # CRUD-Application-with-Express-and-MongoDB
-In this project is about integrating mongo CRUD functionalities with RESTful API's using NodeJs and ExpressJS.
-Four type of REST API's methods are mentioned in this project that are GET, POST, PUT, DELETE and each methode is integrated with mongo according to it's properties.
+This project is about integrating mongo CRUD functionalities with RESTful API's using NodeJs and ExpressJS.
+Four type of REST API's methods are mentioned that are GET, POST, PUT, DELETE and each method is integrated with mongo according to it's properties.
 - GET method to fetch data from database collection.
 - POST method to add data to database collection.
 - PUT Method to update data of database collection.